Maryland Rep. Jamie Raskin will decide on Senate run ‘before the Fourth of July’

 “I have not decided,” Raskin told CNN’s Dana Bash on “State of the Union” when asked if he would seek the seat of retiring Democratic Sen. Ben Cardin.
 “I love the House of Representatives, I love the people I serve with, and I love being in the People’s House.
 But, as some of my House colleagues have pointed out, these Senate seats only open up every 25 or 30 years.
 A lot of people are encouraging me to check it out.”

-“I’m hoping, before the Fourth of July, I will have an answer for everybody,” said Raskin, who is the ranking member on the House Oversight Committee.
+“I’m hoping, before the Fourth of July, I will have an answer for everybody,” said Raskin.

 Cardin announced last month that he would not seek reelection in 2024 after three terms in the Senate.
 The field of Democrats looking to succeed him in deep-blue Maryland already includes US Rep. David Trone, Prince George’s County Executive Angela Alsobrooks and Montgomery County Councilmember Will Jawando.